Billy Lee Chadd: Rapes

 Chadd, a member of the Marine Corps, was working as an orderly attendant, tasked with collecting background information on Marine patients, at the Balboa Hospital in San Diego.
-While on the job, he noticed the wife and daughter visiting their father, a patient with a terminal illness.
+While on the job, he noticed a wife and daughter visiting their father, a patient with a terminal illness.
 After sifting through medical records, he found their address.
 On the night of March 31, 1978, Chadd, armed with a bowie knife, broke into their Chula Vista home by cutting through a screen window.
-Once inside, he made his way to the wife's bedroom and demanded that the woman to take off her bathrobe.
+Once inside, he made his way to the wife's bedroom and demanded that the woman take off her bathrobe.
 He proceeded to tie her up with a drapery cord and cut off her underwear with his knife.
 Over the course of three hours, he raped the victim twice as her family slept upstairs.
 He eventually allowed her to dress, and left the knife on the dresser.
 The woman lunged for the knife and screamed for her family.
 The first to enter the room was her 17-year-old daughter.
 Chadd had already wrestled his knife away from the woman, and ordered the daughter to bring the rest of the family into the bedroom.
 After the woman's mother, father, and three youngest children went into the bedroom, Chadd ordered them to sit on the bed, and ordered the 17-year-old girl to tie them up.
 Afterwards, he forced the girl into the living room, where he raped her.
 He later cut lamp cords and returned to the bedroom to bound the feet of the family members.
 He then raped the girl a second time.
 At approximately 5 a.m., Chadd forced the mother and daughter into his car parked in front of the house.
 Planning to kill them, he drove to a secluded dirt road near Route 94.
 However, the road became muddy due to rain, making him unable to drive along it.
 Because of this, he let the victims go.